The evolving roles of senior executives

 This article is based on a presentation given during the 2017 Executive Management Road Tour, sponsored by RSM US LLP and PCBB, which addressed the latest critical issues facing community banks.
 The following offers highlights from that presentation with Steve Brown, president and CEO of PCBB.

 Members of senior management at financial institutions around the country are playing some new roles since the end of the Great Recession.
-Sometimes it seems as if some have had to play law enforcement officer in addition to chief financial officer; others have had to become technology specialists in addition to CEOs.
+Sometimes it seems as if some have had to play law enforcement officer in addition to chief financial officer; or a technology specialist in addition to chief executive officer.

 The roles up until now